euphoric-hardware/baremetal-rust-riscv/README.md

 ### Benchmarks
 - Port benchmarks from riscv tests
 - Cycles should be similar?
+- Not sure if cycles are accurate, might need more testing / investigating.
+- Figured out why mcycle is worst: no vector instructions

+- Tower: The the original riscv-tests uses linked list.
+Linked list normally sucks, but maybe in embedded programming it is good.
+Still need to decide how to port
+- memcpy: clone (memcpy) uses 5x more mcycle, maybe look at rust documentation.
+C version unrolls the loop
+- sort: do we want to implement sort and compare to C?

+#### Conclusion
+Hard to recreate some of the tests without using unsafe and pointers, but then we would just be writing C. Maybe we should still do that.

+Borrow checker is pretty good.
+Safety gaurantees are nice too.
+For example, global static is unsafe by default, so the programmer knows that they need sync or redesign (for porting riscv-tests, I make the caller track data for now instead of global statics).

 ### Results
 | Benchmark                      | Rust mcycle | C mcycle | Godbolt                         |